Medical Technician Education and Career Guide

 - Interview with a Phlebotomy Technician

 Cytotechnologist Careers: Job Duties, Education & Salary

-Find out what a cytotechnologist is, the training you’ll need and careers you can.
+Find out what a cytotechnologist is, the training you’ll need, and careers you can have.

 Cytology is the study of cells.
 As a cytotechnologist, you’ll prepare and examine body cells for study under the microscope in order to detect abnormalities that may be important in the early diagnosis of cancer and other diseases.

 Cytotechnologist Job Description